Fort William Henry: Occupation

 The fort was ready for occupancy, if not fully complete, on November 13, 1755.
 Eyre served as its first commander, with a garrison consisting of companies from his 44th, as well as several companies of Rogers' Rangers.

 In the spring of 1757, command of the fort was turned over to George Monro, with a garrison principally drawn from the 35th Foot and the 60th (Royal American) Foot.
 By June the garrison had swollen to about 1,600 men with the arrival of provincial militia companies from Connecticut and New Jersey.
 Because the fort was too small to quarter this many troops, many of them were stationed in Johnson's old camp to the southwest of the fort.
 When word arrived in late July that the French had mobilized to attack the fort, another 1,000 regulars and militia arrived, swelling Monro's force to about 2,300 effective troops.
 Johnson's camp, where many were quartered, was quickly protected by the digging of trenches.
 Conditions in both the fort and the camp were not good, and many men were ill, including some with smallpox.

 Siege

-In February of 1757 the French Governor-General in Canada (a/k/a "New France"), Pierre de Rigaud, marquis de Vaudreuil-Cavagnial sent about 1500 men south to attack Fort William Henry.
-This initial attack failed.
+In February of 1757, the Governor-General in Canada, or New France, Pierre de Rigaud, marquis de Vaudreuil-Cavagnial sent about 1500 men south to attack Fort William Henry which the French called Fort Guillaume-Henri.
+The initial French attack failed.